 Another way is to choose a better withdrawal rate.
 Simply said, a lower withdrawal rate will increase your chances of success.
 This means lower returns will not hurt your portfolio too much.

-Using this retirement calculator
+Using this FIRE calculator

 First, choose how much money you have in your portfolio (the initial value).
 And, choose the period you want to consider for simulation by choosing the start and end year.

 Then, choose how many years you want to simulate retirement.
 And choose how much of your initial portfolio you want to withdraw each year (your withdrawal rate).